matrix-org/matrix-spec-proposals/specification/modules/presence.rst

 This information is collated from both per-device (``online``, ``idle``, ``last_active``) and per-user (status) data, aggregated by the user's homeserver and transmitted as an ``m.presence`` event.
-Presence event are sent to interested parties where users share a room membership.
+Presence events are sent to interested parties where users share a room membership.

 User's presence state is represented by the ``presence`` key, which is an enum